gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 1)manual_annotation_manipulation : extraction of the annotated labels and store as matlab structures References
 =====================================
+[1] G. Bouritsas, P. Koutras, A. Zlatintsi and P. Maragos.
+Multimodal Visual Concept Learning with Weakly Supervised Learning Techinques.
+CVPR 2018
-[1] M. Everingham, J. Sivic and A. Zisserman.
+[2] M. Everingham, J. Sivic and A. Zisserman.
 "Hello!
 My name is...
 Buffy" - Automatic Naming of Characters in TV Video.
 BMVC 2006.
-[2] J. Sivic, M. Everingham and A. Zisserman.
+[3] J. Sivic, M. Everingham and A. Zisserman.
 "Who are you?" : Learning person specific classifiers from video.
 CVPR 2009.

-[3] P. Bojanowski, F. Bach, I. Laptev, J. Ponce, C. Schmid, and J. Sivic: Finding actors and actions in movies, ICCV 2013
+[4] P. Bojanowski, F. Bach, I. Laptev, J. Ponce, C. Schmid, and J. Sivic.
+Finding actors and actions in movies.
+ICCV 2013